kmkurn/id-nlp-resource/README.md

 1. [Leipzig corpora collection](https://corpora.uni-leipzig.de/en?corpusId=ind_mixed_2013).
 Indonesian mixed corpus based on material from 2013.
 Sentences: 74,329,815 - Types: 7,964,109 - Tokens: 1,206,281,985.
 From news materials, randomly chosen websites, and Wikipedia dumps.
 1. [CC-100](http://data.statmt.org/cc-100/).
 This large corpus contains articles from many sources crawled by [CommonCrawl](https://commoncrawl.org/) and extracted by [FAIR](https://github.com/facebookresearch).
 For Bahasa Indonesia, in total there are around 4.8B sentences and 6B sentence piece tokens.
 See [here](https://www.aclweb.org/anthology/2020.lrec-1.494.pdf) for more info and citations.
+1. [IndoNLU Benchmark](https://www.indobenchmark.com/) A collective effort made by researchers and practitioners from Gojek, Institut Teknologi Bandung, HKUST, Universitas Multimedia Nusantara, Prosa.ai, and Universitas Indonesia.
+They provide pre-trained BERT/ALBERT [language models](https://huggingface.co/indobenchmark)
+that were trained on a large [corpus](https://storage.googleapis.com/babert-pretraining/IndoNLU_finals/dataset/preprocessed/dataset_all_uncased_blankline.txt.xz) of 4B words (250M sentences).
+They also create single-sentence and sentence-pair [datasets](https://github.com/indobenchmark/indonlu) for evaluating classification and sequence-tagging tasks.

 ## POS tagging